-London elopement ideas
+London elopement ideas for couples planning intimate weddings

 London is a really diverse city so options for an elopement either in the city itself or nearby (ish) are endless.
 This post covers everything from hip elopements to classic London elopement ideas, including escaping the city for more exotic locations.

-Here’s the process for legally marrying in the UK if you’re a UK or EU citizen
+This is the process for legally marrying in the UK if you’re a UK or EU citizen

 Here’s the process for legally marrying in the UK if you’re a foreign national